Misskey Setup and Installation Guide

 Launch normally

-Just NODE_ENV=production pnpm run start
+Just NODE_ENV=production pnpm run start.
+GLHF!

 Launch with systemd